danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-As you will see later, our app will only use protocols.
-Not implementations.
-This
+As you'll see later, our app will only use protocols.
+This makes it very easy to
-makes it super easy to switch out the implementations used by the app.
-Stay tuned.
+switch out the implementations used by the app, whenever needed.

 ## Step 2 - Define the domain logic

-Now, let's describe how the app should fetch movies from our API.
+Now let's describe how the app should fetch movies from our api.
 Add a `Services`
-sub folder to `Domain` then add this file:
+sub folder to `Domain`, then add this file:

 ```swift
 // MovieService.swift